fcapovilla/caporss/README.md

 CapoRSS can be run in production mode with Thin and PostgresQL.
 Other database backends can be used by replacing the "dm-postgres-adapter" with the correct Datamapper adapter for your database.

 1. Install Ruby 1.9.3
-2. Install the "bundler" Ruby gem using this command : "gem install bundler"
+2. Install the "bundler" Ruby gem using this command:

+	gem install bundler

-3. Run "bundle install --without=development" in the application's root directory.
-Note that some dependencies are native extensions and will need a compiler and development packages.
+3. Run "bundle install" in the application's root directory.
+Note that some dependencies are native extensions and will need a compiler and development packages:

+	bundle install --without=development

-4. Set the "DATABASE\_URL" environment variable with your database connection informations. ex: "export DATABASE\_URL="postgres://username:password@hostname/database"
+4. Set the "DATABASE\_URL" environment variable with your database connection informations. ex:

+	export DATABASE\_URL="postgres://username:password@hostname/database

-5. Run CapoRSS using Thin : "thin start -R config.ru"
+5. Run CapoRSS using Thin:

+	thin start -R config.ru

 ### Heroku